KatherineMichel/the-list/learning-resources.md

 <!--
 https://about.gitlab.com
+https://about.gitlab.com/2015/04/08/the-remote-manifesto
-https://about.gitlab.com/2017/12/01/support-engineering-at-gitlab/ | At your service: Support Engineering at GitLab | GitLab https://about.gitlab.com/2015/04/08/the-remote-manifesto
-https://about.gitlab.com/2016/07/12/our-handbook-is-open-source-heres-why/ | Our Handbook is open source: here's why | GitLab https://work.qz.com/1147877/remote-work-why-we-put-virtual-coffee-breaks-in-our-company-handbook/ | Remote work: Why we put "virtual coffee breaks" in our company handbook — Quartz at Work
+https://about.gitlab.com/2016/07/12/our-handbook-is-open-source-heres-why/ | Our Handbook is open source: here's why | GitLab

+https://about.gitlab.com/2018/03/15/working-at-gitlab-affects-my-life/ | How working at GitLab has changed my view on work and life | GitLab https://about.gitlab.com/2017/12/01/support-engineering-at-gitlab/ | At your service: Support Engineering at GitLab | GitLab https://work.qz.com/1147877/remote-work-why-we-put-virtual-coffee-breaks-in-our-company-handbook/ | Remote work: Why we put "virtual coffee breaks" in our company handbook — Quartz at Work